Large filters of quasiorder lattices can be generated by few elements: Concepts, notations, and the main result

-First, we recall or introduce the concepts and notations that are necessary to formulate and understand the result.
-Posets (AKA partially ordered sets) with more than one element are said to be \emph{nontrivial} while the singleton poset is \emph{trivial}.
+Posets with more than one element are said to be \emph{nontrivial} while the singleton poset is \emph{trivial}.
 The \emph{length} of a finite $n$-element chain is $n-1$.
-For a non-negative integer number $n\in\Nnul$, we say that a \emph{poset is of length} $n$ if it has a chain of length $n$ but it has no chain of length $n+1$.
-If $P=(P;\leq)$ is a poset and it is of length $n$ for some $n\in\Nnul$, the we say that $P$ is \emph{of finite length}.
-In this case, $\len P$ will stand for \emph{the length of} $P$.
-One of the reasons we always assume this is that then the covering relation $\prec$ of $P$ determines the (partial) order $\leq$ of $P$.
-While the Hasse diagram of $P$ is a directed graph\footnote{ Indeed, every edge is directed upwards.}, this diagram can also be considered an undirected graph, the \emph{graph of the poset} $P$.
-The edges of this graph are the two-element subsets $\set{x,y}$ of $P$ such that $x\prec y$ or $y\prec x$.
-We say that the poset $P$ is a \emph{forest} if its graph contains no circle of positive length.
-The \emph{$($connectivity$)$ components}\footnote{ That is, the blocks of the least equivalence of $P$ that collapses every edge.} of $P$ are called \emph{trees}.
-By an \emph{extremal element} of $P$ we mean an element that is maximal or minimal.
-The \emph{set of maximal elements}, that of \emph{minimal elements}, and that of \emph{extremal elements} of a poset $Q$ are denoted by $\Max Q$, $\Min Q$, and $\Extr Q=\Max Q\cup\Min Q$, respectively.
+For $n\in\Nnul$, a \emph{poset is of length} $n$ if it has a chain of length $n$ but it has no chain of length $n+1$.
+If $\PP =(P;\leq)$ is a poset and it is of length $n$ for some $n\in\Nnul$, then we say that $\PP $ is \emph{of finite length}.

-In order to extract a lot from our ideas how to find small generating sets, we need to define several functions and parameters; we present them in the following two definitions.
-As these functions and parameters occur\footnote{ We could only state a weaker result without these parameters and functions.} in Theorem \ref{thmmain} and make it look complicated, we note in advance that the functions and parameters are illustrated by Figures\footnote{ In the figures, which give lots of information, the only purpose of the colors, fill patterns, and gradients is to make them easier to read.
-There has been an attempt to choose the colors so that they should remain different after grey-scaled printing.} \ref{fig1} and \ref{fig2}.
-Furthermore, some particular cases of the theorem will be formulated in an easy-to-read way in Corollary \ref{cor:zsbPl} (and even in Examples \ref{exmpl:BlTrsst} and \ref{exmpl:fGkrtjlp}) in Section \ref{sect:correm}.
+We always assume that our poset $\PP $ is of finite length; in this case, the covering relation $\prec$ of $\PP $ determines the (partial) order $\leq$ of $\PP $.
+While the Hasse diagram of $\PP $ is a directed graph (every edge is directed upwards but this is not indicated), this diagram can also be considered an undirected graph, the \emph{graph of the poset} $\PP $.
+The edges of this graph are the two-element subsets $\set{x,y}$ of $\PP $ such that $x\prec y$ or $y\prec x$.
+We say that the poset $\PP $ is a \emph{forest} if its graph contains no circle of positive length.
+In this case, the \emph{$($connectivity$)$ components} of $\PP $ (that is, the blocks of the least equivalence of $\PP $ that collapses every edge of $\PP$) are called \emph{trees}.
+For a poset $\XX$, we denote the \emph{set of maximal elements} as $\Max \XX$ and the \emph{set of minimal elements} as $\Min \XX$.